-Gov. Gretchen Whitmer correctly noted in her State of the State address that “COVID exposed deep inequities in our education system.”
+Gov. Gretchen Whitmer correctly noted in Wednesday’s State of the State address that “COVID exposed deep inequities in our education system.”
 Yet her latest K-12 funding proposal further tips the scales against students in certain public schools.

 In her address, the governor reiterated her desire to provide more funding to help disadvantaged students.
 But her determination to follow through on that principle remains very much in doubt.